Emotional Eating: Don’t Fall Victim and Pack on the Pounds

 Those days or nights where you’re overly stressed, you can find yourself searching high and low in your pantry for something salty, sweet, fatty, or generally unhealthy.
 And while the first step to correcting the situation would be to better manage your stress levels and emotions, that’s generally easier said than done.

 And the fact that people have been stocking up on food means there’s more food around you to nibble and snack on.
 Most people aren’t measuring out their food throughout the day, they are grabbing a handful of chips or pretzels and then chasing their kids around the house.
-That one or two drinks per night are turning into a six-pack or multiple pours of bourbon.
+That one or two drinks per night are turning into a six-pack (and not the good abdominals one) or multiple pours of bourbon.
 Before people know it, the number on the scale starts creeping up.

 People Are Stocking Up on Food at Their Home